 The market continued on its rampage reaching an all-time high, surpassing levels last seen before the 2008 financial crisis.
-This is despite Congress and the Obama administration squabbling about the impacts of sequestration and who would be blamed for a potential economic calamity due to the inefficiency of Washington.
+This is despite Congress and the Biden administration squabbling about the impacts of additional spending and who would be blamed for a potential economic calamity due to the inefficiency of Washington.
 Looks like tax cuts (rises for some) and government spending cuts are not that big a deal after all.

 While the headlines out today may sound ultra-bullish on the stock markets, sentiment can change in an instant and the same pundits calling for higher highs may abruptly change tune telling investors to suddenly sell.
 Very confusing for the average retail investor, but here’s my take (in plain English) on what all this means now and in the near term

 The fact that the stock market continues to reach new highs despite no new or significant news, a bumbling Congress still getting over their failure to avoid sequestration and company earnings that are more or less in line with expectations, suggests that caution should be paid to the recent rally.
 This all means that market forces which are primarily driving the current bull-run, could change abruptly following an unexpected event (e.g. geopolitical or policy driven).
 So continue to invest for the long term via your 401k/IRA accounts, but be very cautious about investing in the market now.
 If you are a trader though now may be good time to be taking some ultra-short positions to benefit or protect yourself when (and it will happen) the market turns negative.